The ALSET Educational Data Lake

 We manage the ALSET Educational Data Lake, an exciting resource for education researchers, policymakers, and innovators.
 The Data Lake securely houses data gathered from across the university.
 This includes campus IT systems, student surveys, research study results, and much more.

-Launched in 2016, the Data Lake now includes anonymised data on over 120,000 NUS students and alumni.
-The extent of our data is growing all the time—the image below shows some of the educational datasets that we are working to incorporate into our datasets in 2019.
+Launched in 2016, the Data Lake now includes anonymised data on over 170,000 NUS students and alumni.
+The extent of our data is growing all the time—the image below shows the available datasets and those that we are working to incorporate into our Data Lake in 2020.

 To request access to the current data catalogue, please click here.